needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 ```

 > [!NOTE]
 > To avoid problems, make sure the `serialize` and `deserialize` calls are symmetric.
 The example above writes an `int` then a `short`, so your code needs to read an `int` then a `short` in that order.
-If you omit reading a value, forget to write a value, or change the order of the way the code reads and writes, you might have unforeseen consequences.
+> If you omit reading a value, forget to write a value, or change the order of the way the code reads and writes, you might have unforeseen consequences.

 ## RpcQueue

 The [RpcQueue](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.RpcQueue-1.html) is used internally to schedule outgoing RPCs.
-However, you can manually create your own queue and use it to schedule RPCs.
+However, you can manually fetch the `RpcQueue` for your own type, and use it to schedule RPCs, without having to create `SendRpcCommandRequest` container entities.
 To do this, call `GetSingleton<RpcCollection>().GetRpcQueue<OurRpcCommand>();`.
 You can either call it in `OnUpdate` or call it in `OnCreate` and cache the value through the lifetime of your application.
-If you do call it in `OnCreate` you must make sure that the system calling it is created after `RpcSystem`.
+If you do call it in `OnCreate`, you must make sure that the system calling it is created after the `RpcSystem`.

 When you have the queue, get the `OutgoingRpcDataStreamBuffer` from an entity to schedule events in the queue and then call `rpcQueue.Schedule(rpcBuffer, new OurRpcCommand);`, as follows: